-(a) The purpose of this rule is to establish qualifications and procedures for the appointment, compensation, and payment of reasonable litigation expenses of competent counsel for indigent defendants in trials, direct appeals, and post-conviction proceedings.
+(a) The purposes of this rule are to establish qualifications for counsel in capital cases, and to establish qualifications and procedures for the appointment, compensation, and payment of reasonable litigation expenses of competent counsel for indigent defendants in capital and noncapital trials, direct appeals, post-conviction proceedings and in any other proceeding in which a defendant has a statutory or constitutional right to appointed counsel .
 This rule is intended to meet the standards set forth in Section 107 of the Antiterrorism and Effective Death Penalty Act of 1996.

-(b) There shall be maintained for each trial court exercising criminal jurisdiction a roster of attorneys who have demonstrated the commitment and proficiency necessary for providing effective assistance of counsel from which roster appointments will be made, provided, a court may appoint attorneys whose names are not on the roster if necessary to obtain competent counsel according to the provisions of this rule.
+(b) There shall be maintained for each trial court exercising criminal jurisdiction a roster of attorneys who have demonstrated the commitment and proficiency necessary for providing effective assistance of counsel from which roster appointments will be made, provided a court may appoint attorneys whose names are not on the roster if necessary to obtain competent counsel according to the provisions of this rule.

-(c) All general sessions, trial, and appellate courts shall appoint counsel to represent indigent defendants and other parties who have a constitutional or statutory right to representation (herein "indigent defendant" or "defendant") according to the procedures and standards set forth in this rule.
+(c) All general sessions, juvenile, trial, and appellate courts shall appoint counsel to represent indigent defendants and other parties who have a constitutional or statutory right to representation (herein "indigent defendant" or "defendant") according to the procedures and standards set forth in this rule.

-(d) In the following cases and in all other cases required by law, the court shall advise any party who is without counsel that he or she has the right to be represented by counsel throughout the case and that counsel will be appointed to represent the party if he or she is indigent and requests the appointment of counsel.
+(d) In the following cases and in all other cases required by law, the court or appointing authority shall advise any party who is without counsel that he or she has the right to be represented by counsel throughout the case and that counsel will be appointed to represent the party if he or she is indigent and requests the appointment of counsel.
+The child who is or may be the subject of a report or investigation of abuse or neglect and in proceedings to terminate parental rights shall not be required to request appointment of counsel.